What Are CNAME Records?¶

 If you want to point the domain name itself to another website, and not just a subdomain, you need to use an alias record.

-Can I have an example?¶
+Can I have an example of a CNAME record?¶

 Here are a couple examples: